G-Eazy and Megan Thee Stallion Spark Dating Rumors

 Fueling speculation about romance, the musician followed up the PDA clip by posting a sexy photo of Stallion which he simply captioned, “💙💙💙💙.”

-The intimate video comes after the two were reportedly enjoying each other’s company at the Maxim Big Game Experience pre-Super Bowl party in Miami on Saturday night.
+The intimate video comes after the two were reportedly enjoying each other’s company at the Maxim Big Game Experience pre-Super Bowl party, also put on by In the Know Experiences, in Miami on Saturday night.

 “They were dancing together, having a great time and hanging throughout the night at table,” a source told Page Six.